-Scholarships and Grants

-Throughout the year, many organizations generously offer scholarship assistance to accepted and attending students at the CIA.
+Scholarships and Grants Throughout the year, many organizations generously offer scholarship assistance to accepted and offer scholarship assistance to accepted and attending students at the CIA.
 Over two million dollars in donated scholarship funds were awarded last year.
 Criteria and application procedures vary, and are listed on our \$HEF site.
 CIA students are encouraged to check this site often to learn of scholarship opportunities that become available throughout the year.